nwnoll/taxalogue/README.md

         # bundle lock --update
         # bundle install

-5. Create a co1 reference database for a taxon of your choice, e.g. Arthropoda:
+5. Download records from up to three different source databases

+	## Since BOLD now offers to download a snapshot of the current database, it is recommended to use it
+	## The datapackages are listed at https://boldsystems.org/index.php/datapackages
+	## Choose the most current snapshot and download "Data package (tar.gz compressed)"
+	## For this step you need to be logged in, and therefore an account is needed.
-        bundle exec ruby taxalogue.rb --taxon Arthropoda download --all
+	## If you don't want to register at boldsystems you could use, for all source databases and Arthropoda, this command: bundle exec ruby taxalogue.rb --taxon Arthropoda download --all
+	## But be warned this takes considerably longer than downloading the datapackage
+	## After you have downloaded the datapackage, extract the .tsv file

+	## If you want to create a database for e.g., Artrhopoda from GBOL, GenBank and you already downloaded the aforementioned
+	## BOLD datapackage, you can use the command below to download data from GenBank and GBOL
+	bundle exec ruby taxalogue.rb --taxon Arthropoda download --gbol --genbank

 If this is the first start of *taxalogue*, it starts by downloading taxonomies from NCBI and GBIF.
 After download, the taxonomies will be imported into a SQL database.
 The whole process might take a little less than 2 hours.
 If the setup for the taxonomies is complete, the download of the actual sequences begins.
-As mentioned earlier the duration of the download depends on the chosen taxon, but if you use the example command with Arthropoda then **at least one full day** must be expected.
+As mentioned earlier the duration of the download depends on the chosen taxon.

 6. Check for download failures.
 Some downloads might fail due to download restrictions or connection losses.
 Check and automatically download the failed download with the following command examples.
 Change the directory pathes according to your own files.

-        bundle exec ruby taxalogue.rb --taxon Arthropoda download --bold_dir downloads/BOLD/Arthropoda-20220203T2218
+        ## if you did not download the BOLD datapackage: bundle exec ruby taxalogue.rb --taxon Arthropoda download --bold_dir downloads/BOLD/Arthropoda-20220203T2218
-        bundle exec ruby taxalogue.rb --taxon Arthropoda download --genbank_dir downloads/NCBIGENBANK/release247
+        bundle exec ruby taxalogue.rb --taxon Arthropoda download --genbank_dir downloads/NCBIGENBANK/release256
         bundle exec ruby taxalogue.rb --taxon Arthropoda download --gbol_dir downloads/GBOL/GBOL_Dataset_Release-20210128

-7. Classify the records
+7. Classify the records.
+Change the directory pathes according to your own BOLD release location (.tsv).

-        bundle exec ruby taxalogue.rb --taxon Arthropoda classify --all
+        ## if you did not download the BOLD datapackage: bundle exec ruby taxalogue.rb --taxon Arthropoda classify --all
+        bundle exec ruby taxalogue.rb --taxon Arthropoda classify --genbank --gbol --bold_release /path/to/bold_release.tsv

 8. Have a look at the results:

         ├── results/
         │   ├── Arthropoda-20210317T1604/
-        │   │   ├── contaminants/
-        │   │   │   ├── Wolbachia_output.tsv
-        │   │   │   ├── Wolbachia_output.fas
-        │   │   │   ├── Homo_sapiens_output.tsv
-        │   │   │   ├── Homo_sapiens_output.tsv
-        │   │   ├── Arthropoda_derep_all_output.tsv
+        │   │   ├── merged_output.tsv
-        │   │   ├── Arthropoda_derep_all_output.fas
+        │   │   ├── merged_output.fas
-        │   │   ├── Arthropoda_derep_all_comparison.tsv
+        │   │   ├── merged_comparison.tsv
         │   │   ├── ncbi_genbank_download_info.txt
         │   │   ├── gbol_download_info.txt
         │   │   ├── bold_download_info.txt